photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Can I skip creating thumbnails completely? ###

-The smallest [configurable](../user-guide/settings/advanced.md) limit is 720px for consumption by the indexer and TensorFlow during image classification.
-Recreating and keeping them in memory is too demanding, even for the most powerful servers.
+The smallest [configurable](../user-guide/settings/advanced.md) size is 720px for consumption by the indexer to perform color detection, face detection, and image classification.
+Recreating them every time they are needed is too demanding for even the most powerful servers.
+Unless you only have a few small images, it would render the app unusable.

+!!! danger ""
+    Reducing the *Static Size Limit* of thumbnails has a **significant impact on  [facial recognition](../user-guide/organize/people.md) and image classification** results.
+Simply put, it means that the indexer can no longer see properly.

 ### I'm having issues understanding the difference between the import and originals folders? ###